 Tell your doctor if you experience any of the following:

 Slight irritation to your eyes e.g. eye pain, itching, burning or redness of the eyes, conjunctivitis, swelling of the eye,

 inflammation of the eyelid, watery eyes

-Slight irritation to your nose e.g. nasal congestion, nasal discomfort
+Slight irritation to your nose e.g. nasal congestion, nasal discomfort, pain, burning or dryness

-allergic reaction (swelling of the lips and tongue)
+allergic reaction (swelling of the lips, eyelids and tongue, shortness of breath)

 abnormally fast heartbeats

 Rarely, allergic reactions may occur.
 Should this happen discuss the matter with your doctor or pharmacist.